 Omnipod 5 has an adaptive basal feature called SmartAdjust technology, which is calculated from the total daily insulin use and updated every three days at each Pod change.

-Omnipod 5 is controlled with a smartphone app (or separate controller) and is cleared for people with type 1 diabetes ages 2+ and those with type 2 diabetes 18 and older.
+Omnipod 5 is controlled with a smartphone app (or separate controller) and is cleared for people with type 1 diabetes ages 2+, and those with type 2 diabetes who are at least 18 years old.

 Notable Features